FabiAndHisCoffee/Data_Vis/README.md

 [VI.--Validation](https://github.com/FabiAndHisCoffee/Data_Vis/wiki/Validation)

 # Description
 There are 16 different states in Germany.
-Each has its local government and, therefore, interests.
+Each has its local government and, therefore interests.
 Universities and research facilities in Germany depend on funding from the government and also external funding.
-With this visualization, we want to examine which states funded the most projects (through the DFG) and how the quantity of project funded changed over time.
+With this visualization, we want to examine which states funded the most projects (through the DFG) and how the quantity of projects funded changed over time.

 About the DFG:
 The Deutsche Forschungsgemeinschaft (DFG) had a budget of 3.4 Billion Euros in 2018.